 Our manufacturing risk scorecard for Malaysia identified natural disasters that could disrupt our supply or shipment channels (primarily at supplier sites) as a potential high risk.
 Any disruption to our supply would result in an inability to maintain maximum production levels.
-Our manufacturing operations in Malaysia represent approximately 22% of our total 2019 exit rate nameplate capacity.
+Our manufacturing operations in Malaysia represented approximately 21% of our total 2020 exit rate nameplate capacity.
+Our 2021 nameplate capacity in Malaysia was 2.7 GW as of 31 March 2021